- Catch a CAT

 - What is the best way to get them there?

 The TDP takes this information, adds in projections of economic development, conducts thorough analysis, and results in the creation of a strategic business plan for the next five years of CAT service and community growth.
 Our TDP was conducted by the Center for Urban Transportation Research (CUTR), incorporating feedback and input from all over our community.

 You, as a member of our community—whether business owner, student, resident, or tourist—are the reason we exist at CAT and have our vehicles on the street.
 That’s why we’ve asked for your input on our TDP through surveys, on Facebook and Twitter, and in person at public meetings since Fall 2012.

 We needed your participation because this kind of plan is not just about CAT.
 It is about the businesses in our community–what do they need for their employees and customers?
-It is about the City of Savannah and Chatham County–what can we accomplish in agency partnerships to improve the way locals work and live and the way tourists come to play?
-It is about looking at the big picture to find out how pedestrians, bicyclists, and vehicles can most safely and smoothly interact for the optimum flow through our cities.
+It is about the city of Savannah and Chatham County–what can we accomplish in agency partnerships to improve the way locals work and live and the way tourists come to play?
+It is about looking at the big picture to find out how pedestrians, bicyclists, and vehicles can more safely and smoothly interact through our cities.
 It is a plan that requires looking at today, learning from successes and obstacles in the past, and taking the time to plan for a better collective tomorrow.